Desirée Valadares

 My research and teaching focus on the cultural memory and infrastructural imaginaries of the Second World War in western Canada and the non-contiguous US.

 A second project dwells on dust as a disruptive tool and imaginative metaphor to study the Alaska Highway, a former military road in northern British Columbia, Yukon, and Alaska.
-I focus on dust’s fugitivity and indeterminacy along this bi-national route and contend that atmospheric thinking is a key terrain of infrastructural politics in debates over the maintenance of bi-national roadways.
+I focus on dust’s fugitivity and indeterminacy along this route and contend that atmospheric thinking is a key terrain of infrastructural politics in debates over the maintenance of bi-national roadways.

 Teaching